 As stated earlier in this guide, my primary goal is to give novice 3800 owners a good starting point to begin modifying their car.
 In my honest opinion, once you start dropping below 3.4" pulleys and headers, you really need to have a good mental grasp on the work that you're doing.
 At that point, you should NOT be relying on a guide to tell you how to mod your car.
 You need to understand tuning and be able to change your own PCM around without relying on canned tunes.
 That being said, I will BRIEFLY talk about a few of the more advanced modifications available to you once you feel more confident in your abilities.

 E85.
 E85 is race fuel on a budget.
 Not only are you getting 105 octane out of the box, you're getting the added benefit of ethanol cooling the intake charge.
 If you live in an area with easy availability to E85 and you're comfortable with tuning, you might want to move this modification up a little in your list.
 E85 suppresses knock and allows for much smaller pulleys and more advanced timing.
 When it comes to bang-for-the-buck, I'm not sure you can do any better.
 You will NEED a fuel pump rewire kit, bigger injectors, and a tune.
 Some people will tell you that you can get away with just dropping in 42.5 lbs injectors and throwing in a tank of E85 on the stock tune.
 That's partially right..
 E85 requires 30% more fuel, and those injectors are approximately 30% bigger.
 Unfortunately, that does not account for other tuning that is required to prevent hard cold starts and other drivability issues.
-42.5s are really too small of an injector.
+42.5s will likely be too small of an injector if you plan on seriously modding (sub 3.2" pullies, cam, etc).
 If you're moving to E85 for performance, start with the 60 lbs Siemens/Deka injectors.
 Keep in mind that your gas mileage WILL suffer.
 If you can't get E85 easily, your next best bet is an..

 Intercooler.
 The next bang-for-the-buck advanced mod would be an intercooler.
 Let's face it, the M90s just aren't efficient superchargers when you start spinning them faster than they were originally designed for.
 The incredibly hot intake charge promotes knock and kills power.
 If you're serious about performance, and you can't get E85, you need an intercooler.
 Intercoolers are pricey, but give you the ultimate flexibility with pulleys, tunes, and fuel options.
 You don't need to worry about straying too far from an E85 station when you're running an IC.
 You can buy intercooler kits or piece your own together.
 Ed makes some great phenolic core ICs, which are available here.
 If you're going to piece a kit together, start with his core.